andifalk/secure-oauth2-oidc-workshop/lab3/README.md

 ## Folder Contents

-In the lab 3 folder you find 2 applications:
+In the folder for lab 3 you find 2 applications:

 * __library-client-credentials-initial__: This is the client application we will use as starting point for this lab
 * __library-client-credentials-complete__: This client application is the completed OAuth 2.0/OIDC client for this lab